 In either case, a road trip through scenic deserts and idyllic towns is pretty much the only way to get there and the experience is totally worth the drive.

 Las Vegas is a popular starting point for Antelope Canyon tours.
 The distance between the two locations is just short enough for a day trip.
-You do, however, need to brace yourself for a 4.5-hour drive each way.
+Whether you are flying or driving into Vegas, you do, however, need to brace yourself for a 4.5-hour drive each way.
 The route is picturesque, presenting beautiful desert scenery that goes through subtle changes in form and color as it weaves through Nevada, Utah, and Arizona.

 Page, Arizona, the closest town in the vicinity of Antelope Canyon, is a little over 270 miles from Las Vegas.
 You’d need to make an early start in order to reach Antelope Canyon before mid-day when its light is at its spectacular best.
 Plus, setting out before sunrise will get you back to Las Vegas by evening, and help you avoid negotiating poorly lit roads at night.